 According to the IUCN Red List, the total number of brown fur seals is 2,120,000 individuals, being 2,000,000 Cape fur seals and 120,000 Australian fur seals.
 Overall, the brown fur seal population numbers are increasing today, and this species is classified as the least concern.

 Discover our animal black and white photos, check out our excellent art photographs.
-Of course, all our photos you can license or purchase photographic prints.
+Of course, all our photos you can purchase as fine art photography wall art prints online.